copilot-instructions.md as a Repo-Level Instruction Convention¶

 Multi-tool teams can maintain both or consolidate into AGENTS.md (losing path-specific applyTo globs).
 See Instruction File Ecosystem for convergence strategies.

-- Personal settings override: Personal-scope instructions silently override repository instructions on conflict, so teammates with conflicting personal Copilot settings see different behavior.
+- Personal settings override: personal-scope instructions silently override repository instructions on conflict, so teammates with conflicting personal Copilot settings see different behavior.

 Example¶